The legal test the local authority must apply

 - The child's needs are complex, fluctuating, or have not yet been fully assessed

-- The LA mischaracterised the child's needs or minimised the severity of difficulties
+- The local authority mischaracterised the child's needs or minimised the severity of difficulties

-- New evidence has emerged since the LA made its decision
+- New evidence has emerged since the local authority made its decision

-- The LA's decision was inconsistent with the evidence of professionals involved in the child's care
+- The local authority's decision was inconsistent with the evidence of professionals involved in the child's care

 Your right to appeal